DragonL57/UnitaskAI/conductor/product.md

 - **Core Implementation Complete:** The foundational multi-agent orchestration, Google Calendar integration, Tavily search, and persistent memory system are fully implemented and verified.
 - **Context Awareness:** The chatbot now maintains conversation context within a session, allowing for follow-up questions and more natural dialogue.
 - **Silent Memory:** The Memory Agent now acts as a background observer, autonomously identifying and saving user facts without explicit commands.
+- **Code-Style Memory:** Memory is now stored in a human-readable Markdown file (`memory.md`), treating personal data as a "living document" that the AI edits.